-There is growing concern among conservation groups for the future of the endangered Corncrake as new data points to a further decline in the number of breeding pairs on our island.
+There is a growing concern among conservation groups for the future of the endangered Corncrake as new data points to a further decline in the number of calling males on our island.

 Once commonly recognised by its distinctive call, the corncrake has experienced a significant drop in population this century, putting the species at risk of global extinction.

 Over 90 per cent of Irish habitats currently have a ‘bad’ or ‘inadequate’ conservation status and over a quarter of Ireland’s breeding birds, including the corncrake, are in decline.

 Now new figures issued by the National Parks and Wildlife Service (NPWS) indicate that its population has declined for the third year in a row, down to 140 calling males from a peak of 230 in 2014.

 This trend is “definitely cause for concern”, according to Dr Anita Donaghy of BirdWatch Ireland.

 Population decline has largely been linked to intensive farming practices that have destroyed nests and driven corncrakes from old habitats.

 In recent years, the Government brought in the Corncrake Grant Scheme and the Green Low Carbon Agri-environment Scheme (GLAS) in an attempt to support numbers on agricultural land.

 According to BirdWatch Ireland, however, the latest figures show that more targeted measures may be needed, such as creating new areas of early-growing plant cover to shelter Corncrakes when they arrive in mid-April.